Prepare for assessments

 - Our resource on creating an academic poster will help if you are producing a poster for a conference, tutorial, or a poster presentation for assessment.

-We have created online workbooks to improve your research, planning, writing, presentation and time management skills.
+We have a full range of further online workbooks to improve your research, planning, writing, presentation and time management skills.
 Browse our study skills collection to learn online or book on to one of our workshops.

 Submitting your work online